113 Tewning Rd.

 Current payout and percent completed: $1,490,330.19 – 27.1 percent

 Additional Services: $175,764.63

 Crawford Parcel - $390,000

 (Note: Land acquisition is not included in the $6.3M project budget.)

-- Planning Commission recommendation and BOS SUP and rezoning approval on October 8, 2013 for the former Crawford Parcel and the JCSA Well Facility
+- Planning Commission recommendation and BOS SUP and rezoning approval on Oct.
+8, 2013 for the former Crawford Parcel and the JCSA Well Facility.

 - General Contractor selected and contract completed with A.R.
 Chesson Construction Co., Inc.